 Simply use the links above to jump ahead or scroll down to read it all!

 Business Professional Suits

-Somewhat lighter greys and blues (think medium grey and cadet blue) can be worn in the warmer months, but it’s best to avoid very light suit colors.
+Somewhat lighter greys and blues (think medium grey and cadet blue) can be worn in the warmer months, but it’s best to avoid very light suit colours if you’re in a particularly conservative environment.
 These are fine for weddings and other fun events, but won’t work in a sartorially conservative office environment.

 Business Professional Shirts